nplutt/aws/examples/angular_pipeline/README.md

 };
 ```

-Now that the test can be run in headless Chrome `test` and `build` commands that will be used in
+Now that the test can be run in headless Chrome the following `test` and `build` commands that will be used in
 Codebuild need to be added to the `package.json` file.
 ```javascript
 "test:ci": "ng test --browser=ChromeHeadlessCI --code-coverage=true --single-run=true",
 "build:ci": "ng build --target=production --environment=prod --deploy-url=domain.com",
 ```

-Now that there commands for running the tests and building the application, a `buildspec.yml` file must
+Now that there are commands for running the tests and building the application, a `buildspec.yml` file must
-be created in the root of the Angular project.
+be added to the root of the Angular project.
 The `buildspec.yml` file holds all of the build commands
 that will be run during the build process.
-Below is an example of a `buildspec.yml` file for this tutorial.
+Below is the `buildspec.yml` file that will be used for this
+tutorial.
 ```yaml
 version: 0.2